Myth (video game series): The Fallen Lords

 Myth: The Fallen Lords was originally conceived by Jason Jones as Bungie was nearing the end of development of Marathon Infinity in late 1995.
 They had planned to do another first-person shooter as their next game.
 However, when Jones saw the first screenshots from id Software's Quake, he became concerned that Bungie's new game would be too similar.
 As such, he approached his colleagues with the question: "What do you think about having this world with 100 guys fighting 100 other guys in 3D?"
-His idea was to bring Bungie's experience in 3D action games to a real-time strategy game.
+His idea was to bring Bungie's experience in 3D action games to a real-time strategy (RTS) game.
 The team agreed their new shooter was developing along lines too similar to Quake, and, as such, they abandoned the project, and switched focus to what ultimately became Myth.

 Dubbed "The Giant Bloody War Game", initial inspirations were films such as Mel Gibson's Braveheart and literature such as Glen Cook's The Black Company.
 Doug Zartman, Bungie's director of public relations and one of the game's writers, explained: "We wanted to capture the feeling that you get watching large groups of people clashing on the open field".
 He was also eager to differentiate the game from standard RTS games:

 Once they had decided on the basic game mechanics, which ultimately became known as "real-time tactics", they drew up a list of elements they wanted to avoid (RTS clichés, references to Middle-earth, allusions to the Arthurian legend, any narrative involving "little boys coming of age and saving the world") and those they wanted to incorporate ("any ideas that contributed to the visual realism of the game", such as a 3D landscape, polygonal buildings, particle-based weather, and battlefields littered with body parts).
 They were also determined to include a robust online multiplayer mode as a key gameplay feature.